WKYU-TV: History

 The Broadcasting and Mass Media Department of Western Kentucky University was granted a construction permit by the Federal Communications Commission (FCC) on February 28, 1986, to build a public television station under the chosen callsign WKYU-TV to match that of its pre-existing NPR member outlet WKYU-FM.
 Plans for the opening of the television station dated back to about ten years prior.
 Under the director of Dr. Chuck Anderson, the station was established as an addition to the university's extensive broadcast program that has already established a network of what would eventually become four NPR member stations in the west-central and southern portions of the state.
 Transmission equipment for the station was pre-installed at ABC affiliate WBKO's tower site in 1988 to keep the start-up costs to a minimum.

 WKYU-TV would not only compete against locally based Kentucky Educational Television (KET) station WKGB-TV (channel 53), but also be a source for locally produced public affairs programming focusing solely on the south-central Kentucky area.
 The station signed on the air for the first time on January 17, 1989, at 3 p.m.
 Central standard time.
-Upon its inception, it became the second PBS member station within Kentucky that was separate from statewide PBS-member network KET, but then became the only one remaining in Kentucky when KET acquired Louisville's WKPC-TV in 1997.
+Upon its inception, it became the second PBS member station within Kentucky that was separate from statewide PBS-member network KET until 1997, when it became the only one remaining in Kentucky when the statewide network acquired Louisville's WKPC-TV.

 The station's digital signal was activated over UHF digital channel 18 on May 1, 2003.

 After years of branding as "WKYU-TV" or "WKYU PBS" for most of its history, the station rebranded as "WKU PBS" in 2013, using the university's logo along with the PBS icon.